mhardik003/modelling_video_fMRI_data/README.md

 > **Note** Pre‑aligned **brain representations** are not versioned here for size reasons.

-> Download them from README in the brain_representations directory and place the unzipped folder beside **stimuli_representations/**.
+> Download them from link in the README in the brain_representations directory and place the unzipped folder beside **stimuli_representations/**.

 ---